Davkje/Davkje/README.md

 💫 About Me: Professional songwriter and musicproducer for 8+ years transitioning into web-developement!
 Loves tabletop, videogames, sound-design and sauerkraut!

 ## 🦖 Wanna Play A Game?
 Get to know me with this short game where I've made everything!
 From code to music and art!
-[Click Here!](https://davkje.github.io/jumping-game/)
+<a href="https://davkje.github.io/jumping-game/" target="_blank">Click Here!</a>

 ## 🌐 Reach Out
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/david-kjellstrand-b6760113a/)